khoi03/Multimodal-ChatBot/README.md

-# ChatBot: Visual Conversation System
+# ChatBot: LLM-Powered Conversations That See and Hear Your Content

 ## Introduction
 Discover how to build an intelligent conversation system that goes beyond text-based interactions.
 This project demonstrates how to enhance LLMs/vLLMs/STT models with Retrieval-Augmented Generation (RAG) techniques to create a multimodal chatbot capable of understanding and discussing your images and videos.
-Experience natural conversations about your visual content through an intuitive interface that bridges the gap between advanced AI technology and everyday visual media.
+Experience natural conversations about your content through an intuitive interface that bridges the gap between advanced AI technology and everyday visual and audio media.

 ## Install dependencies